 During his 22-year career in Indian Air Force, He passed the Air force Academy at Dundigal Near Hyderabad in 1981.
-He learned flying in his Academy with Soviet Origin MiG-21 aircraft.
+He learned to fly in his Academy with Soviet Origin MiG-21 aircraft.

 Deepak Vasant Sathe Bio